EPR-PC - Fundamentals, Financials, History, and Analysis

 Stock Chart

-In its early years, EPR focused on locating suitable properties, negotiating favorable lease or financing terms, and managing its growing portfolio as it continued to expand.
-The company's management team leveraged their industry knowledge and relationships to facilitate acquisition, financing, and leasing opportunities.
+In its early years, EPR Properties concentrated on locating suitable properties, negotiating favorable lease or financing terms, and managing its growing portfolio as it continued to expand.
+The company leveraged management's industry knowledge and relationships to acquire, finance, and lease properties.
+Over time, EPR Properties diversified its investments into various experiential property types, including theatres, eat-play venues, attractions, ski properties, and fitness/wellness facilities.

 Financials